Gender Dynamics and Homophily in a Social Network of LLM Agents: Material and methods

 \subsubsection{Social influence}

-Homophily analyses examine whether agents who perform similarly are more likely to be connected, but they do not establish whether agents become more similar to those they follow over time.
-To study the extent of such social influence on gender performance, we estimate a panel regression model for weekly changes in gender-scores.
+Scalar assortativity examines whether agents who perform similarly are more likely to be connected, but they do not establish whether agents become more similar to those they follow over time.
+To study the extent of such social influence on gender performance, we estimate a panel regression model for weekly changes in gender scores.

-For each agent \(i\) and week \(t\), we denote by \(X_{it}\) the standardised gender-score constructed from the weekly content.
+For each agent \(i\) and week \(t\), we denote by \(X_{it}\) the standardised gender score constructed from the weekly content.
 We then model the week-to-week change

 as a function of the agent's own lagged score and the lagged average score of those they follow.
 Let \(\bar X_{N(i),t-1}\) be the mean gender score of the agents followed by \(i\) in week \(t-1\).
 The baseline specification is